RyelBanfield/HTML-CSS-Capstone-Project/README.md

 # HTML/CSS Capstone Project

-> This is the HTML/CSS capstone project done by Ryel Banfield.
+> This is the HTML/CSS Capstone Project for Microverse.

 Design idea by [Cindy Shin in Behance](https://www.behance.net/adagio07)